 Lignum Creek Bridge, on the Mid Western Highway was built in 1937 and is narrow, in poor condition and nearing the end of its life.

-The NSW Government is providing $6.7 million for the replacement of the Lignum Creek Bridge as part of the Bridges for the Bush program.
+The NSW Government provided $6.7 million for the replacement of the Lignum Creek Bridge as part of the Bridges for the Bush program.

-To minimise disruption to motorists on the Mid Western Highway, a side track has been built next to the bridge and will be used to divert traffic during the project construction.
-The side track will be removed after the bridge is built.
+To minimise disruption to motorists on the Mid Western Highway, a side track was built next to the bridge and used to divert traffic during the project construction.
+The side track has now been removed.

 - Longer lasting, smoother and stronger bridge